 The Tax Review Commission, established under the State Constitution, Article VII, section 3, and section 232E-1, HRS, consists of seven members who are appointed by the Governor with the advice and consent of the Senate.
-A new Commission is appointed on or before July 1 every five years.
-The Commission dissolves upon the adjournment sine die of the Legislature to which it submits its evaluation and recommendations.
-The Commission conducts a systematic review of the State's tax structure, using such standards as equity and efficiency.
-Thirty days prior to the convening of the second regular session of the Legislature after the members of the Commission have been appointed, the Commission submits to the Legislature an evaluation of the State's tax structure and recommends revenue and tax policy.
+A Commission was appointed on or before July 1, 1980, and a new Commission is appointed on or before July 1 every five years thereafter.
+The Commission dissolves upon the adjournment sine die of the Legislature to which it submits the evaluation and recommendations required by section 232E-3, HRS.
+Under section 232E-3, HRS, the Commission conducts a systematic review of the State's tax structure, using such standards as equity and efficiency.
+Thirty days prior to the convening of the second regular session of the Legislature after the members of the Commission have been appointed, the Commission submits to the Legislature an evaluation of the State's tax structure and recommends revenue and tax policy, except that for the Commission appointed on or before July 1, 2010, or the successor Commission intended to function prior to the appointment of a new Commission on or before July 1, 2015, the Commission was required to submit the required evaluation and recommendations to the Legislature thirty days prior to the convening of the regular session of 2013.